 This is a classic Tagine from Morocco that has a long and interesting history.
-Often made for Eid Al Adha it is a rich dish made with local black raisins.
-These particular raisins may not be available to you locally so use golden raisins instead.
+Often made made with local black raisins which may not be available everywhere so use golden raisins instead.
 The earliest known recipe for this dish hails from Andalusia in the 12th century where vinegar was added to the meat.
+While this is a slow cooked dish, sometimes cooked as a tagline I like to pressure cooker it to really soften the meat.
+Traditional recipes deep fry the almonds but I for a lighter version so I suggest toasting them.
+Serve with bread, couscous even rice.

 MROUZIA